linode/docs/docs/platform/stackscripts/creating-and-managing-stackscripts-a-tutorial/index.md

 - [Delete an Account StackScript](#delete-an-account-stackscript)

 {{< note >}}
-For information on authoring a script to be used in a Linode StackScript, see the Writing a Script for Linode's StackScripts
+For information on authoring a script to be used in a Linode StackScript, see the [Writing Scripts for Use with Linode StackScripts](/docs/platform/stackscripts/writing-scripts-for-use-with-linode-stackscripts-a-tutorial/).
 {{</ note >}}

 ## Create a New StackScript

-{{< note >}}
-Prior to creating a new StackScript in the Cloud Manager, it is recommended that you review the [Developing a StackScript]() section of this guide.
-You may consider writing the contents of your script prior to completing the steps in this section.
-{{</ note >}}

 1. Log into the [Linode Cloud Manager](https://cloud.linode.com/).